calebong/calebong.github.io/index.md

    <td style="text-align:left;"> Oil ends sharply lower as omicron threatens demand outlook - MarketWatch </td>
    <td style="text-align:left;"> Oil futures ended sharply lower Monday, but off session lows, as the spread of the omicron variant of the coronavirus that causes COVID-19 underlined worries over the outlook for demand.
 West Texas Intermediate crude for February delivery
         CL00,
-        +0.66%
+        +0.89%
         CLG22,
-        +0.66%,
+        +0.89%,
-       the most actively traded U.S. contract, fell $2.11, or 3%, to $68.61 a barrel on the New York Mercantile Exchange after trading as low as $66.12., The folks at Bespoke say the day after an ugly Monday selloff, with drops of at least 1%, tend to be followed by a comparatively strong Tuesday performance.                                                                                                                                                                                                                                                                                                             , William Watts is MarketWatch’s senior markets writer.
+       the most actively traded U.S. contract, fell $2.11, or 3%, to $68.61 a barrel on the New York Mercantile Exchange after trading as low as $66.12., A recent study that surveyed average retirees between age 62 and 75 and found that three-quarters of them had seen their assets remain the same or grow in retirement.                                                                                                                                                                                                                                                                                                   , William Watts is MarketWatch’s senior markets writer.
 Based in New York, Watts writes about stocks, bonds, currencies and commodities, including oil.
 He also writes about global macro issues and trading strategies.
 Before moving to New York, he reported for MarketWatch from Frankfurt, London and Washington, D.C. </td>
   </tr>
   <tr>
    <td style="text-align:left;"> https://www.cnbc.com/2021/12/20/backdoor-roth-401k-and-ira-rules-for-the-wealthy-survive-for-now.html </td>